CFA Level 1 Study Notes – Portfo ...

 Risk aversion is related to investor behavior.
-Some investors are more comfortable than others with an uncertainty in the outcome and are prepared to tolerate more risk in the pursuit of greater portfolio returns.
+Some investors are more comfortable with an uncertainty in the outcome than others and are prepared to tolerate more risk in the pursuit of greater portfolio returns.

 A. Risk-seeking behavior